MicrosoftDocs/bot-docs/articles/designing-bots/capabilities/task.md

 ##Why not just building an app instead?

 That is a great question to ask.
 Many developers may decide to build apps instead.
-In fact, many developers end up deciding to embed their bots into their apps, using Bot Framework's DirectLine API or Web Chat controls.
+In fact, many developers end up deciding to embed their bots into their apps, using [Bot Framework's DirectLine API](https://docs.botframework.com/en-us/restapi/directline3/#navtitle) or [Web Chat control](https://github.com/Microsoft/BotFramework-WebChat).
 This gets them the best of both worlds: A rich app experience and a conversational experience, all in one place.

 But there is a cost: Building an app or website, making sure it runs on all clients and platforms, packaging, deploying, hoping users will download/install them... all these things add cost.
 A bot may be a much simpler way of solving the same problem.